-Series B and F units of the Funds will not be eligible for the Large Account Program.
+The Funds will not be eligible for the Large Account Program.
 However, the size of an investor's holdings in the Funds will count towards the investor's total asset level for eligibility of the Fidelity Funds offered under separate prospectuses in the Large Account Program.